writethedocs/www/docs/sponsorship/slack.rst

 The current format is:

 * Up to 300 characters of copy
-* Up to 2 links in that copy
+* Up to 2 links in that copy - we generally recommend inline links, so that some of your text is linked.
   - These links will be auto-expanded into a rich embed in Slack.

 We're still experimenting with exact format details,